-Moreover, payment services are also important in helping banks to establish long-term relationships with their customers, whether private individuals or corporations.
-One fundamental characteristic of retail payment services is that they are strongly linked to other banking services, like deposits, because customers prefer to deposit money into a system in which they can obtain a good payment service (Kemppainen, 2003).
+We argue that effective payment services are important in helping banks to establish long-term relationships with their customers, both private individuals and corporate clients.
+These services are strongly linked to other banking services, e.g., deposits, as customers prefer to deposit money into a system in which they can obtain a good payment service (Kemppainen, 2003, 2008).
 Against this background, we hypothesize that banks perform better in countries with a more developed retail payments business.